6 Social Media Myths That Are Holding Artists Back (And What to Do Instead)

 It’s not the words “link in bio” that hurt your post, it’s what happens afterward.

 Hashtags used to be the best way to get discovered.
-But in 2025?
-SEO (keywords) matters more!
+But after some major changes in 2025, SEO (keywords) matter way more!

 ✔ Instagram, TikTok, and Pinterest now prioritize keywords in captions.